 m.
 Individuals desiring to be included on the Commission's mailing list should so indicate by writing to the Secretary of the Commission.

 n.
 Competing Preliminary Permit—Anyone desiring to file a competing application for preliminary permit for a proposed project must submit the competing application itself, or a notice of intent to file such an application, to the Commission on or before the specified comment date for the particular application (see 18 CFR 4.36).
-Submission of a timely notice of intent allows an interested person to file the competing preliminary permit application no later than 30 days after the specified comment date for the particular application.
+Submission of a timely notice of intent allows an interested person to file the competing preliminary permit application no later than 30 days after Start Printed Page 14673the specified comment date for the particular application.
 A competing preliminary permit application must conform with 18 CFR 4.30(b) and 4.36.

 o.
 Competing Development Application—Any qualified development applicant desiring to file a competing development application must submit to the Commission, on or before a specified comment date for the particular application, either a competing development application or a notice of intent to file such an application.
-Submission of a timely notice of intent to file a development application allows an interested person to file the competing application no Start Printed Page 54651later than 120 days after the specified comment date for the particular application.
+Submission of a timely notice of intent to file a development application allows an interested person to file the competing application no later than 120 days after the specified comment date for the particular application.
 A competing license application must conform with 18 CFR 4.30(b) and 4.36.

 p.
 Notice of Intent—a notice of intent must specify the exact name, business address, and telephone number of the prospective applicant, and must include an unequivocal statement of intent to submit, if such an application may be filed, either a preliminary permit application or a development application (specify which type of application).
 A notice of intent must be served on the applicant(s) named in this public notice.